-8. Install the drive into the bay.
-Align the screw holes and install two screws to secure the drive.
+8. Install the drive into the bay until it snaps into position or for the adapter bracket, install the screws that secure the bracket in the bay.

-9. A hard disk drive requires two cables; a power cable that connects to the power supply and a signal cable that connects to the system board.
+- 9. A hard disk drive requires two cables; a power cable that connects to the power supply and a signal cable that connects to the system board. - A parallel ATA hard disk drive requires a four-wire power cable.